vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

 I do this project in order to practice and understand deeply how to do genomic data science.

 The purpose of this re-analysis is to examine the correlation of differential gene expression between fetal and adult brains, which is evaluated through RNA-sequencing.
-Then find out how many up-regulated and down-regulated genes in statistical analysis by R.
+If it has correlation, then count how many up-regulated and down-regulated genes.
+All of this using R, RStudio.

-Moreover, I will use the genomic data including not statistically analyzed data, and already statistically analyzed data in order to predict and classify some characteristics of samples (gender, age) by using Python.
+Moreover, I will use the genomic data including not statistically analyzed data, and already statistically analyzed data in order to predict and classify some characteristics of samples (gender, age).
+All of this using Python, Google Colab.
-### Sites to access
+### Links to access
-1. The article that I used its data: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281298/
+1. The article "developmental regulation of human cortex transcription between fetus and adult": http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281298/

 2. The article's RNA-seq data: http://www.ebi.ac.uk/ena/data/view/PRJNA245228